Efraín Álvarez: International career

 Álvarez debuted for the Mexico U17's team in a 1–0 win over the Argentina U17's, and scored the only goal in the match.
 He was included in the roster that would participate at the 2019 U-17 World Cup.
 He scored four goals in the tournament, scoring the winning goal from a free-kick in the semi-final against the Netherlands as Mexico finished runner-up against Brazil.

 In November 2020, Álvarez was called up to the United States national team for a friendly match in Fort Lauderdale against El Salvador.
 However, he did not receive any playing minutes in that match due to not having yet filed a one-time switch to FIFA in order to officially play for the United States.

 In March 2021, Álvarez was called up to the Mexico national team for friendly matches against Wales and Costa Rica.
 On March 30, he made his debut with the national team against Costa Rica, coming on as a substitute for Jesús Manuel Corona during the second half for a 1–0 victory.
 In June 2021, Álvarez confirmed his commitment to Mexico over overtures to play for the United States.
 A few days later, he replaced the injured Rodolfo Pizarro on the upcoming 2021 CONCACAF Gold Cup squad.
 On July 10, 2021, his appearance as a substitute against Trinidad and Tobago permanently cap-tied him to Mexico.
 In May 2022, Álvarez was included in the under-21 roster that participated in the 2022 Maurice Revello Tournament, scoring two goals, Mexico finished third.

-Álvarez was included in the Mexico national team roster by Javier Aguirre to participate at the 2025 CONCACAF Nations League Finals and the 2025 CONCACAF Gold Cup, where Mexico won both competitions.
+On May 31, 2024, in a friendly match against Bolivia, Álvarez scored his first goal with Mexico in a 1–0 victory. Álvarez was included in the Mexico national team roster by Javier Aguirre to participate at the 2025 CONCACAF Nations League Finals and the 2025 CONCACAF Gold Cup, where Mexico won both competitions.